yavuzselimblog/Cloudflare-API-System/README.md

 ---

 (Note: All data entered on the demo link is automatically deleted after 1 day.
-Anyone can test the system from the demo link, and anyone who wants can download the codes and set up the system on the server they want and run their own system.)
+Anyone can test the system from the demo link, and anyone who wants can download the codes and set up the system on the server they want and run their own system..)